SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/controllers.md

 ## Example

 Below is an example of adding controllers to a scene.
+Test this demo by opening this page in a VR headset and clicking on the "VR" button.
 The controllers will automatically appear when using a compatible VR headset with controllers.

 <ComponentExample :fixed="true">